Westford Youth Soccer Association

 Section 1.
 Annual Meetings

-The annual meeting of members of the Association shall be held during the month of October; the date, hour, and place to be established by the Board of Directors.
+The annual meeting of members of the Association shall be held once each calendar year between August and November; the date, hour, and place to be established by the Board of Directors.
 The purposes of the annual meeting shall be to review the past years activities through reports of the officers, to consider the By-Laws and Rules under which the Association conducts its programs, to elect officers and directors, and any other such business that the Board of Directors may deem necessary.
 Notice of the annual meeting shall be made as provided in Section 4, below.

 Section 2.
 Special Meetings